rkhtech/newrelic-java-agent/README.md

-# Instructions for use
+## Instructions for use

-The main purpose of this container is to provide the necessary JAR files nessary for running the NewRelic java agent inside an application container running Java without the need to modify the application source code.
+The main purpose of this container is to provide the necessary JAR files through volume mapping to an application container running Java.
+That way the Java application does not need to be rebuilt, and control of running the app is handled at runtime, not at build time.

-### Start the container.
+# Start the container.
 (The container does not need to be running)
 ```
 docker run --name newrelic-java-agent rkhtech/newrelic-java-agent
 ```

-## Start another container that maps the newrelic agent jar file
+# Start another container that maps the newrelic agent jar file
 ```
 docker run --rm -it --volumes-from newrelic-java-agent ubuntu bash
 ```

-## Example running rancher-server with the NewRelic Agent running
+# Example running rancher-server with the NewRelic Agent running
 ```
 docker run -d \
 	--restart=unless-stopped -p 8080:8080 \